 When working toward a common end, the leaders of the two nominally distinct parties represent two wings of a practical, working Uniparty.
 Their shared common goals vastly outweigh their differences.
 Their rhetoric often contrasts, but their mutual interests are on display.
 Witness the seventh year of Obamacare, open borders, out of control spending, executive and judicial tyranny.
 Both wings despise the Tea Party and Constitutional conservatives far more than each other.

 As opposed to the American government circa 2016, the Constitution of our Framers wisely divided power and provided checks that reached across the branches.
-Congress could deny appropriations, congress could override presidential vetoes, the senate could refuse consent to presidential nominees, high political appointees and president could be impeached, and so forth.
-Unfortunately, these important checks have dissolved into practical uselessness.
+Congress could deny appropriations, congress could override presidential vetoes, the senate could refuse consent to presidential nominees, high political appointees and the president could be impeached, and so forth.
+Unfortunately, these important checks dissolved into practical uselessness.
 Gone are the contesting institutional interests between the branches which the Framers relied upon to prevent tyranny.
 At the top, there is hardly but one collective interest, and that interest is served by the Uniparty.

 The common interests of the Uniparty are avarice and ambition, money and power.
 All else, even at the cost of the destruction of our economy, civil institutions, cities . . . everything else plays a minor role if any in their deliberations.